Capparis

-Capparis is a flowering plant genus, comprising around 250 species in the family Capparaceae which is included in the Brassicaceae in the unrevised APG II system.
-These plants are shrubs or lianas and are collectively known as caper shrubs or caperbushes.
-Capparis species occur over a wide range of habitat in the subtropical and tropical zones.
+Capparis is a genus of flowering plants in the family Capparaceae.
+It includes 142 species of shrubs or lianas which are collectively known as caper shrubs or caperbushes.
+Capparis species occur over a wide range of habitat in the subtropical and tropical regions of Africa, Eurasia, Australasia, and the Pacific.

+The genus was included in the family Brassicaceae in the unrevised APG II system.